-Before launching Myata, Dmitry had been engaged in introduction of Procter&Gamble products throughout the world during 5 years.
-Then he developed Penxy startup — a mobile app for managing presentations and their recordings.
+Before launching Myata, Dmitry had been engaged in the introduction of Procter&Gamble products throughout the world for 5 years.
+Then he developed Penxy start up — a mobile app for managing presentations and their recordings.
 Myata startup entered 500startups accelerator in August 2014 and guys became the 1st Russian team in the program.
-Dmitry shares his experience and tells about Customer Development process.
+Dmitry shares his experience and tells about the Customer Development process.

-Dmitry starts from reviewing mistakes that Penxy team made.
+Dmitry starts by reviewing mistakes that the Penxy team made.

-“We attracted investments to Penxy, were residents at Skolkovo and got 4th place in the rating of the hottest startups from Mashable but our app didn’t succeed.
-Why it happened?
+“We attracted investments to Penxy, were residents at Skolkovo, and got 4th place in the rating of the hottest startups from Mashable but our app didn’t succeed.
+Why did it happen?

-An example of distortion: in Stanford there was an investigation where students were divided into 2 groups and polled.
-The 1st group was asked whether it was true that Gandhi lived 500 years.
+An example of distortion: at Stanford, there was an investigation where students were divided into 2 groups and polled.
+The 1st group was asked whether it was true that Gandhi lived for 500 years.
 The 2nd group was asked how many years did Gandhi live?
-The 1st group increased probable age of Gandhi per 20% as a cognitive distortion had been formed: they oriented on 500 years.
-The same thing will happen with evaluation of your ideas by potential users if you start selling your solution to them.
+The 1st group increased the probable age of Gandhi per 20% as a cognitive distortion had been formed: they oriented on 500 years.
+The same thing will happen with the evaluation of your ideas by potential users if you start selling your solution to them.
 A memory of a situation will be formed and it’s difficult to put it aside.
 Clients’ answers won’t be correct.

 For example, we want to create an app for booking tickets to a cinema.
 We ask: “Tell me when was the last time you went to the cinema?”
-We always start from an open question.
+We always start with an open question.
 You shouldn’t use closed format: “yes” or “no”.
-We want people to share real experience with us.
+We want people to share the real experience with us.
 Ask questions in a friendly tone.
 Don’t use uncomfortable questions like “What’s your average monthly income?”
-Invasion of personal space sets up a negative mood in people.
+The invasion of personal space sets up a negative mood in people.

 It shows us a real problem, “pain”, reveals emotions which drive our potential clients.
 A person may answer: many people buy tickets before the movie starts but I wanted to get good places so I had to come earlier.
 Asking such a question, we get a precise value offer.
 We may target advertisements on Facebook at males with relationships status “dating” and write a message for the advertising banner: “Always book best places in the cinema for you and your girlfriend!”